-It is presumed that an adult patient requiring care for their traumatic injuries in an MTC will be admitted under the general trauma service (this may be led by the weekly trauma surgical service or trauma and resuscitation anaesthetic service) or a speciality team who manage specific traumatic injuries (eg orthopaedics, general surgery, cardiothoracics, plastics, neurosurgery).
+It is presumed that an adult patient requiring care for their traumatic injuries in an MTC will be admitted under the general trauma service (this may be led by the weekly trauma surgical service or trauma and resuscitation anaesthetic service) or a specialty team who manage specific traumatic injuries (e.g. orthopaedics, general surgery, cardiothoracics, plastics, neurosurgery).

-Elderly trauma patients should receive the same trauma care following admission as that given to younger adults (those under 70 years of age).
-Elderly patients should be admitted to a setting where staff have received training in the clinical, nursing and rehabilitation of elderly trauma patients.
+Older trauma patients should receive the same trauma care following admission as that given to younger adults (those under 65 years of age).

+Older patients should be admitted to a setting where staff have received training in the clinical, nursing and rehabilitation of older trauma patients.